How to Install RGS Conduit: A Step-by-Step Professional Guide

 - Essential Tools: Pipe cutter or band saw, level, tape measure, and a power or manual pipe threader for executing proper conduit threading techniques.
 For larger sizes, a hydraulic conduit bender is indispensable for creating smooth, accurate bends.

-- Conduit & Fittings: Sticks of RGS conduit, couplings, factory elbows, and various conduit body types (e.g., LB, LL, LR, T, C) for navigating turns and providing access points.
+- Conduit & Fittings: Sticks of RMC conduit, couplings, factory elbows, and various conduit body types (e.g., LB, LL, LR, T, C) for navigating turns and providing access points.

 - Enclosures and Supports: Straps, hangers, and enclosures like electrical pull boxes and junction boxes.
 For larger conductor management, you may also integrate the system with wireways or an electrical gutter.

-- Specialty Fittings: For specific applications, you’ll need items like sealing fittings and explosion proof fittings for classified hazardous locations.
+- Specialty Fittings: For specific applications, you’ll need items like sealing fittings and explosion proof fittings for classified hazardous locations; always use fittings listed for the location and the enclosure.

-The Step-by-Step Guide on How to Install RGS Conduit
+The Step-by-Step Guide on How to Install RMC Conduit

-Executing a flawless RGS installation requires precision at every stage.
+Executing a flawless RMC installation requires precision at every stage.
 Follow this professional process to ensure your work is safe, durable, and compliant.

 - Measure and Cut: Measure the required length of conduit between termination points or fittings.
 Use a pipe cutter, portable band saw, or hacksaw to make a straight, square cut.
-Accuracy here minimizes waste and ensures tight-fitting joints.
+Accuracy here minimizes waste and helps ensure tight-fitting joints that can be properly reamed and threaded per good practice and the guidance found in NEC Article 344.

 - Perform Conduit Reaming and Deburring: This is a non-negotiable step.
 After cutting, the inside edge of the conduit will be sharp.
 Use a reaming tool or a deburring head to smooth this edge completely.
 Failing to perform proper conduit reaming and deburring can strip wire insulation during pulling, creating a serious shock or fire hazard.

-- Master Conduit Threading Techniques: Using a manual or power threader, cut NPT (National Pipe Taper) threads onto the end of the conduit.
-Apply generous amounts of cutting oil to ensure clean, sharp threads and to prolong the life of your dies.
-The threads must be clean and well-formed to ensure a solid mechanical connection and proper grounding path.
+- Master Conduit Threading Techniques: Using a manual or power threader, cut NPT (National Pipe Taper) threads onto the end of the conduit (or use the manufacturer’s recommended metric thread where equipment or fittings require metric threads).
+Apply cutting oil to ensure clean, sharp threads and to prolong the life of your dies.
+The threads must be clean and well-formed to ensure a solid mechanical connection and to help maintain a continuous conductive path where the raceway is used as an equipment grounding path.

 - Execute Bending Rigid Conduit: For field bends, use a mechanical or hydraulic conduit bender.
-Follow the bender’s instructions carefully to avoid kinking or flattening the conduit, which is a violation of NEC 344.24.
+Follow the bender’s instructions carefully to avoid kinking or flattening the conduit; improper bending that damages the conduit can violate the installation requirements in Article 344.
 For complex layouts or back-to-back 90s, meticulous layout and math are essential.

-- Assemble and Secure Components: Thread the conduit into couplings, fittings, and hubs until it is wrench-tight.
-For enclosure entries, a proper threaded hub installation is key to maintaining the system’s integrity, especially for wet locations.
-Secure the conduit run according to conduit support requirements outlined in NEC 344.30, which generally requires support within 3 feet of each box and every 10 feet thereafter for most sizes.
+- Assemble and Secure Components: Thread the conduit into couplings, fittings, and hubs until it is wrench-tight or assembled per the fitting manufacturer’s instructions.
+For enclosure entries, a proper threaded hub installation or a listed hub appropriate for the application is key to maintaining the system’s integrity, especially for wet locations.
+Secure the conduit run according to conduit support requirements outlined in NEC Article 344 — for example, securing within 900 mm (3 ft) of outlets and supporting at typical intervals around 3 m (10 ft) unless a specific size or condition requires closer spacing.

-Beyond the basic installation, professional electricians must understand the critical roles RGS plays in specialized applications.
+Beyond the basic installation, professional electricians must understand the critical roles RMC plays in specialized applications.
 These considerations separate a standard installation from an expert one.

 Grounding and Bonding Conduit

-One of the primary advantages of an RGS system is its ability to function as an equipment grounding conductor (EGC) per NEC 250.118.
-This is only effective if every connection is wrench-tight.
+One of the primary advantages of an RMC system is that the raceway can serve as an equipment grounding path where permitted (see NEC Article 250).
+This depends on a continuous conductive path using listed fittings and proper assembly; connections should be properly made and verified rather than relying only on loose or unlisted hardware.
 Proper grounding and bonding conduit ensures a continuous, low-impedance path for fault current to travel back to the source, allowing the overcurrent protection device to operate quickly.
-Loose connections compromise this safety feature.

 Hazardous Location Wiring Methods and Physical Protection